 Weekly Guide for Daily Prayer

 Eleventh Week of Ordinary Time: June 14-20, 2020

 U Online Ministries Home Page | Daily Reflections

-The first readings this week continue our readings from 1 & 2 Kings and other Old Testament books.
+The first readings this week continue our readings from 1 Kings and into 2 Kings.
 It follows Elijah and Elisha - powerful prophet and agents of God's word for the people.

 Daily Prayer This Week

 There is nothing like the Sermon on the Mount to help us hear the message of Jesus, and to let ourselves be addressed by those words.
 All of us can ask for these graces with real specificity, that is, with real people and real daily circumstances in mind.
-We know with whom we need to “turn the other cheek” and to love more.
-We know the circumstances in which we are tempted to “be religious” in the right circumstances only.
-Upon reflection, each of us can take the time to “locate” our hearts, by discovering what we tend to “treasure.”
-We can do a simple check on ourselves: we make a list of the five most important things in my life.
+We know with whom we need to "turn the other cheek" and to love more.
+We know the circumstances in which we are tempted to "be religious" in the right circumstances only.
+Upon reflection, each of us can take the time to "locate" our hearts, by discovering what we tend to "treasure."
+We can check ourselves out by making a list of the five most important things in my life.
 Then we can make a list of the five things I spend most of my time on.
-Comparing the lists will help us get concrete about asking the Lord for the grace we need to put our lives back in balance.
+Comparing the lists will help us get concrete about asking the Lord for the grace we need to put our lives back in balance, if we aren't.
 All of us can name what we worry about.
-And so we can all ask for the graces to “seek first” the Kingdom of God
+And so we can all ask for the graces to "seek first" the Kingdom of God

 All of this reflection can happen throughout the week in the background of our daily life, if we get into the habit of focusing for a few moments each morning.
 If we take just 30 seconds, at the edge of our bed each morning, it will begin to establish a habit of living more reflectively.